oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/common/create-connections/create-connections.md

 ### Objectives
 In this lab, you will:
-- Create a connection with File Server
+- Create a connection with FTP Server
 - Create a connection with HCM Cloud Adapter

     > **Note:**  You can use an existing connection if one has already been configured for your environment.